mkierzenka/SWDevProj/report/doc.md

   * Methods:
-    * static methods that create a DataFrame from a data type (eg. fromArray, fromScalar, fromVisitor, etc.) and return it
     * void add_array(size_t, *type*): adds array into the DataFrame as a column; one for each type
     * void map(Rower): perform an operation on all data in the DataFrame
     * void local_map(Reader): perform an operation on all local data in the DataFrame (ie. data stored in the KVStore field)